Skip to main content

 You can learn more about National Minority Health Month at the U.S. Department of Health and Human Services' website devoted to the recognition, and don't forget to check out the resources available at apta.org that can help you get a better understanding of the issues and ways forward.

-Here are three APTA resources — each with links to even more content — to help you in your journey toward providing informed care.
+Here are two APTA resources — each with links to even more content — to help you in your journey toward providing informed care.

 1. APTA's Racial and Health Disparities Webpage